4.1: Enhance securities markets

-The SLB regulations were gazetted on 12th January 2018.
+The SLB regulations were gazetted on 12 January 2018.
 These are expected to support market making for the government bond market.

-Draft SLB and Short Selling regulations finalized and approved by the Authority's Board in July 2017 and have been progressed to the National Treasury for gazettement.The SLB and Short selling regulations were gazetted on 12th January 2018.
+Draft SLB and Short Selling regulations were finalized and approved by the CMA's Board in July 2017 and were progressed to the National Treasury for gazettement.

 Following stakeholder engagements, the market participants were of the view that re-introduction of block trading was not feasible due to the low liquidity levels in the market.
-The activity has been reprioritized until high levels of liquidity are realized through operationalization of Securities Lending and Short Selling.
+The activity has been reprioritized until high levels of liquidity are realized through operationalization of SLB and Short Selling.

-The process to setup an SRO as a market organiser is ongoing and the OTC Link Plc was registered on 10th August 2017.Draft OTC rules under stakeholder consultation which will inform the Trade Reporting System specifications.
-A consultancy has been undertaken for review of legal framework to support insolvency netoff and settlement finality and a final report submitted to the Authority in September 2017.
+The process to set up an SRO as a market organizer began with the registration of OTC Link Plc on 10 August 2017.Draft OTC rules under stakeholder consultation which will inform the Trade Reporting System specifications.
+A consultancy was undertaken for review of the legal framework to support insolvency net off and settlement finality and a final report submitted to the Authority in September 2017.
 The report recommended amendments to the Capital Markets Act, Kenya Deposit Insurance Act, Insolvency Act, Insurance Act and the Central Bank Act.
-The ammendments are to be effected by June 2018.A Hybrid Bond Market consultant (FDHL-Salonica) on boarded to support the Authority in developing the regulations, rules and operational guidelines to support effective and transparent bond trading operations.
-The Consultants have submitted the draft inception report and feedback given by the Authority.
-On the other hand, Kenya Bankers Association in partnership with FSDA is in the process of developing a business plan for the SRO (Market Organizer).
+The amendments are to be effected by June 2019.A Hybrid Bond Market consultant (FDHL-Salonica) was on boarded to support the Authority in developing the regulations, rules and operational guidelines to support effective and transparent bond trading operations.
+The Consultants submitted the draft inception report and feedback given by the Authority.
+On the other hand, Kenya Bankers Association in partnership with FSDA developed a business plan for the SRO (Market Organizer).

-In Q2 2018/19, the consultant submitted 2 reports as follows:
+In 2019, the consultant submitted 2 reports as follows:

 This is yet to be commenced.

-Has been reprioritised awaiting implementation of SLB.
+This has been reprioritised, awaiting implementation of SLB.

-NSE demuatilised and self listed on 9th September 2014.
+NSE demuatilised and self listed on 9 September 2014.

-The Capital Markets (Foreign Investors) regulations was revised vide Legal Notice no. 134 of 2015 to remove the cap with the Cabinet Secretary having discretion to prescribe caps on companies deemed to be of national strategic importance.
+The Capital Markets (Foreign Investors) Regulations 2008 was revised vide Legal Notice no. 134 of 2015 that removed the 75% foreign ownership cap with the Cabinet Secretary having discretion to prescribe caps on companies deemed to be of national strategic importance.